TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: Related Work

-The related datasets discussed in this section are summarised in Table~\ref{tab:datasets}, including our TiROD specifically created to evaluate CLOD for tiny mobile robots, with a focus on both Domain and Class Incremental Learning in real-world unstructured scenarios.
+The above datasets and their main details are summarised in Table~\ref{tab:datasets}.
+In contrast to them, TiROD is specifically designed to evaluate continual object detection on tiny mobile robots with low-cost cameras, combining domain and class incremental learning in indoor and outdoor environments.
+This complements and extends existing benchmarks by taking into account more challenging sensing and task assumptions.

-\section{TiROD DATASET}
+\section{TiROD Dataset}

+TiROD is a new dataset emphasizing the challenges of object detection and continual learning in real-world environments for Tiny Robotics.
+Here we describe the robot platform, the dataset details, and the considered scenarios.